 How to Use a Bus System to Edit Multiple Dialogue Tracks in Fairlight

 If you’ve been working with video for a while now, you’ve probably heard of a bus channel.
-If you’re like me, you’ve likely been a little confused by what exactly a bus is, how it works, or a combination of the two.
+If you’re like me, you’ve likely been a confused by what exactly a bus is, how it works, or a combination of the two.
 There’s no need to fret.
 We’ve all been there—it’s just part of the learning process.

 busbusbus